aXenDeveloper/ips-secondary-groups-indicator/README.md

 # (aXen) Secondary Groups Indicator
-The plugin allows you to display subgroups in module:
+The plugin show secondary groups on website in:
 - Topics
 - Hovercard
 - Profile